foundry-rs/book/src/projects/soldeer.md

 > - Once a version is pushed, it cannot be deleted.
 > - You cannot push the same version twice.
 > - The project name in the command that you run in the terminal must match the project name that you created on the Soldeer website.
-> - We encourage everyone to use version pinning when importing them into the contracts, this will help with securying your code by knowing exactly what version of a dependency you are using.
-Furthermore, it will help security researchers in their work.
+> - We encourage everyone to use version pinning when importing them into the contracts, this will help with securing your code by knowing exactly what version of a dependency you are using.
+Furthermore, it will help security researchers in their work. e.g. instead of using

-    e.g.
-instead of using
 `import '@openzeppelin-contracts/token/ERC20.sol'` you should do `import '@openzeppelin-contracts-5.0.2/token/ERC20.sol'`